Tokyo 2020 Chronology (Page 2/4): 2019

 Tokyo 2020 Volunteer Uniforms

-Also, a special interactive exhibition called “Super Unusual 2020 Exhibition” (Futsujanai 2020 Exhibition) with Olympic sports-related hands-on activities that anyone could try.
-The exhibition in Nihonbashi ended on August 4, 2019, but it moved to Tokyo Midtown Hibiya during August 8–25, 2019. https://www.mitsuifudosan.co.jp/bethechange/city_dressing/feel2020/
+Also, a special interactive exhibition called “Super Unusual 2020 Exhibition” (Futsujanai 2020 Exhibition) is held in Nihonbashi’s Coredo Muromachi Terrace.
+People enjoyed Olympic sports-related hands-on activities that anyone could try.
+This exhibition in Nihonbashi ended on August 4, 2019, but it moved to Tokyo Midtown Hibiya during August 8–25, 2019.

 🔴 July 24, 2019: To mark “1 Year to Go!“, TOCOG unveils the design of the Tokyo 2020 Olympic medals.
 From over 400 design entries, the winning design by Kawanishi Jun’ichi was selected by a selection panel.
 The medals would be made with recycled metals.